Serving the Mental Health Needs of the Underserved Scholarship

 - Detailed long-standing evidence of exceptional and innovative advocacy of historically underserved communities and groups (indicated in curriculum vitae and/or recommendation letters).
 Please Note: To be competitive, applicants should have 1-2 years of service to underserved groups, social/civil activism, community service, and/or leadership activities.

-Applicants must submit, at the time of program application submission, a scholarship application form and an essay (500 words) addressing:
+Applicants must submit, at the time of program application submission, an essay (500 words) addressing:

 - Concepts of privilege and oppression and how applicants’ own experiences with both phenomena have influenced their identities, values, and biases.
 Applicants must indicate how these concepts influence their commitment to reducing mental health and workplace disparities, and to providing culturally responsive advocacy and services to historically marginalized groups and underserved communities.

 - Candidates must submit a Free Application for Federal Student Aid (FAFSA) form to the Financial Aid Office by the scholarship application due date.